2019 • 04 • 16

 Siargao underwent a tourism boom in the last couple of years.
 This means there are now several establishments that can accommodate guests.
 The most preferred home base on the island is either within the vicinity of Cloud 9 or in the town of General Luna.
 These two places have several guesthouses, hostels, and resorts suited for all levels of budget.

 If you plan to leave by ferry early the next day, you may want to stay in the town of Dapa where there are guesthouses.
-To help you, you might want to consider these top resorts as rated by Agoda users (as of January 2019).
+To help you, you might want to consider these top resorts as rated by Agoda users, in no particular order.

 - Isla Cabana Resort. ✅ CHECK RATES & AVAILABILITY